Force over Distance: The Prepared Mind

 So.
 Okay.
 Fine.

-Rush is a subtle guy and, well, Eli can be subtle too.
+Rush is a subtle guy.
+Eli can be subtle too.
 He’s seen it done.
 In real life and in the movies.
-So he lifts his chin, looks Rush directly in the eye, and says, “I volunteered, you know.
+So he lifts his chin, looks Rush in the eye, and says, “I volunteered, y’know.
 To pull you out of the chair.”

 It’s only because he knows Rush so well that he can tell the scientist is startled.
 Rush focuses on him, laser-tight, like he’s done only a handful of times.
 It’s hard to look back at him when he’s like this, but Eli does it.